 While each resume should rightly be tweaked for whatever specialism a candidate is a specialist in, the resume should still be grounded in clarity.

-There is such a thing asa resume that is too full of information.
-The trick is in making sure critical job-specific information is formatted in a way to draw the eye, and immediately indicate suitability for the job.
-These unique selling points are then backed up with qualifications, references, and achievements.
+There is such a thing as a resume that is too full of information.
+The trick is to make sure critical job-specific information is formatted to draw the eye and immediately indicate suitability for the job.
+Qualifications, references, and achievements back up these unique selling points.

 Make sure your layout flows in the right way by following this guide: